civictechdc/hackdc2025/evaluations/methodology.md

 ## Evaluation Process

-1. Each judge scores independently.
+1. Each evaluator scores independently.
-2. Weighted scores are calculated and averaged across all judges.
+2. Weighted scores are calculated and averaged across all evaluators.
 3. Ties are broken by highest Impact & Relevance score.
 4. Final rankings determine which projects are featured and which receive prizes.